 Next, we’ve got iMember360 with starts at $57/month for one individual membership site.
 If you want to use the plugin on more than one domain, they have an unlimited domain option at $97/month. iMember360 also offers a yearly plan where you can save 2 months worth of payments.

 With Memberium, you’re looking at a $47/month recurring fee for one individual membership site or domain name.
 If you’d like to have an unlimited number of membership sites that connect to the same Infusionsoft account, they’ve got an $87/month option that does just that.
 But if you wanted to go with a different Infusionsoft account, you’d take two $47/month single options.
 Similar to iMember360, Memberium has a yearly option that lets you pay up front and save 2 months worth of payments.

-AccessAlly offers a lot of the same functionality and more, including fully customizable design templates, for just $79/month – the same price as CustomerHub.
+AccessAlly offers a lot of the same functionality and more, including fully customizable design templates, for just $99/month.
 There’s also a yearly option that allows you to save on the cost of 2 months of service.

 You can also take a look at my comparison between iMember360 vs Wishlist to get an idea of other possibilities.

 Now that we’ve got the basics of comparing CustomerHub, iMember360, and Memberium out of the way… it’s time to take more of a side by side look at the different features you might expect to use to create your Infusionsoft membership site!